Distrotech/groff/contrib/chem/examples/README.txt

     groffer <file>

 `groffer' calls `chem' automatically.

+If you want to transform example files to a different format use the `roff2*' programs:

+`roff2dvi' prints dvi format to standard output, `roff2html' generates html output,
+`roff2pdf' outputs pdf mode,
+`roff2ps' produces PostScript output,
+`roff2text' generates text output in the groff device `latin1', `roff2x' prints the output  in  the  groff  device  X  that  is
+         suitable  for programs  like `gxditview' or `xditview'.

-Or get a suitable `groff' output by running
+To get a suitable `groff' output run

     @g@chem <file> | groff -p ...